Akinwale Arobieke: Racial discrimination

 A GMP Professional Standards investigation found two senior officers were given "words of advice" over their handling of an earlier complaint by Arobieke against DI Hughes.
 That complaint, which police failed to deal with correctly, was later to form part of a charge against Arobieke of harassing DI Hughes and the case collapsed after the 28-year-old detective acted in what the investigation described as an "unacceptable and unprofessional" manner outside court.

 On 23 January 2014, the findings of the investigation were released and include a number of complaints that were rejected but three that were upheld.
 One of the upheld complaints by Arobieke alleged that during a visit to GMP headquarters on 9 December 2013, a staff member "came from behind the counter and confronted him in a threatening manner".
 The report said CCTV was viewed and "the conduct of the counter clerk was overly confrontational and likely to cause offence".
-The staff member was "been formally advised about his conduct".
+The staff member had "been formally advised about his conduct".

 In 2016, police began investigating an allegation against the BBC of incitement to racial hatred after Arobieke complained that the 2016 documentary The Man Who Squeezes Muscles: Searching for Purple Aki was racist.
 In the film, he is referred to as a "big black man" three times, and it is said that "everyone has seen him or been chased by him" and "everyone thinks they have spotted him and felt a shiver".
 One alleged victim in the documentary calls Arobieke "purple and huge".

 In 2017, Solita Bar and Grill, which owned four restaurants in Manchester, apologised for naming a burger "Purple Teriyaki" in reference to Arobieke's nickname, after complaints that the name could be construed as racist.
 The restaurant had posted the name on Twitter with a photo of a sign which included an arm squeezing a bicep.